jordanmbarrows/growthcurve/USERGUIDE.md

 - Interactive, step-by-step plot navigation with Previous and Next stage buttons
 - Immediate visual feedback after each analysis stage completes
 - Parameters can be explored and refined before committing to export
-- Export produces the same output structure as Batch Processing (plots PDF, tidy CSV, metadata CSV)
+- Export produces the same output structure as Batch Processing (plots PDF, tidy CSV, cleaned OD CSV, metadata CSV)
 - Input controls are locked after analysis runs to prevent accidental modification

 Once a Single Plate analysis completes, all input fields are disabled.
 To re-run with different parameters, reset the analysis state and then run again.